IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Forecast from location service

-Now, let’s implement the service for finding forecasts for locations.
+Now, let's implement the service for finding forecasts for locations.

 The service uses an external API to retrieve weather forecasts for locations, returning the text description for weather in the next 24 hours.